MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

 ## Limitations
 - **Number of records synced** - The total number of records synced is limited to 3,000,000.
-Attempts to sync a larger number of records will fail.
+Attempts to sync a larger number of records fail.
 This number also includes hidden tables used for offline capabilities.
-- **Security model** - [Field level security and field sharing](/power-platform/admin/field-level-security) are not supported in Mobile offline mode.
+- **Security model** - [Field level security and field sharing](/power-platform/admin/field-level-security) aren't supported in Mobile offline mode.

 - **Qualify a lead** - When a lead created in mobile offline is qualified and when the user goes online, the business process stage shows the  qualify stage.
 The user has to manually select **Next stage** to move to the next stage.